What is the overlap and difference between workforce planning and micro design?

 What is the as-is situation and the to-be design?
 How and where do they differ?
 What are the improvements?
 How big is the change?
 What is the impact going to be?

 How many FTEs are required by role by geography by month/quarter?
 It isn’t just about two states (as-is versus to-be).
 It’s about the transition of those states, broken into months or quarters into the future.
 In reality, the to-be will never be reached because too much changes.
 The whole concept of “steady state” is a misnomer.
 In fact, knowing how the plan changes is pretty insightful and worth reflecting on.

 One of the questions a colleague asked me while reading a draft of this blog was why bother with the distinction between the two things?

-The term “Workforce Planning” is a highly used and recognised term.
+The term ‘workforce planning’ is a highly used and recognized term.
 It means a great deal to a great number of people.
-In that context, we are also defining a new term, “Micro Design”.
-Micro Design is one of the 3 elements of our Organisation Design process – Macro; Micro; Making it Real (MiR).
+In that context, we are also defining a new term, ‘micro design’.
+Micro design is one of the 3 elements of our organizational design process – macro, micro, making it real.
 Because there are overlaps, I thought it was important to distinguish between the two.
 This then provides greater clarity on what each separate term therefore means.
 The difference helps understand each concept.

 Given how closely linked these two activities are, one wonders how successful either can be without the other?